01 of 08

 V. Sattui: Once a great place for picnics on the lawn, these days it feels more like you're in the middle of a freeway, and they won't allow food brought in from outside.

 Francis Ford Coppola's Winery: When the famous film director opened his winery in Napa, it was an instant hit.
 Not only did they make some nice wines, but Coppola's personal museum was very popular.
 In fact, all the film fans who stopped in to visit it threatened to overwhelm the place.
-Don't expect to find the Godfather desk and Coppola's Palm D'Or award here now, though.
-Coppola's winery and museum is now in Healdsburg in Sonoma County.
+Don't expect to find the Godfather desk and Coppola's Palm d'Or award here now, though.
+Coppola's winery and museum are now in Healdsburg in Sonoma County.

 I really want to chalk this one up to someone having a bad day, but I'd feel bad if you had a similar experience and I didn't warn you.
 At the generally highly-rated Frank Family Vineyards, the person hosting the Reserve Tasting when I visited was also chewing tobacco and spitting into a bottle.
 Enough said.